• Skip to main content

 • Corn - There is nothing like fresh corn in the summer.
 We make good old fashioned creamed corn, use it in this corn and shrimp dish, Southwestern Salad, and Esquites.
 But, if you want to make this recipe in any other season you can use frozen corn.
 We don't recommend canned.

-• Oil – Use any high-smoke point oil that you like and have on hand.
-Suggestions are canola, avocado and pecan oils.
+• Oil - Use any high-smoke point oil that you like and have on hand.
+We suggest vegetable oil, canola oil or avocado oil.

-• Cajun seasoning – This recipe uses the same blend we use on Grilled Blackened Chicken.
-It’s quick and easy to make, but if you’re short on time we do love Tony Chachere’s Blackened Seasoning.
+• Cajun seasoning - This recipe uses the same homemade blackened seasoning we use on Blackened Pork Chops, spicy chicken pasta, Blackened Grouper, Blackened Ribeye Steak and Grilled Blackened Chicken.
+It's quick and easy to make with ingredients you probably already have like smoked paprika, onion powder, garlic powder, dry oregano, cayenne pepper, black pepper, and Kosher salt.
+If you're short on time, though, we do love Tony Chachere's Blackened Seasoning.

-1. If using fresh corn you’ll cut it off the cob with a sharp knife.
+1. If using fresh corn you'll cut it off the corn cobs with a sharp knife.
 With frozen corn it will need to thaw and then pat with paper towels to get out any excess moisture.

 2. Mix up the blackened seasoning blend or, if using ready made, have it measured and ready to go.

-4. Add the corn and sprinkle with the seasoning.
+4. Add the corn to the hot skillet and sprinkle with the seasoning.
 Then pat lightly to spread it evenly in the skillet.

-5. Let cook undisturbed for about two minutes and then flip/stir and cook until the desired about of char is achieve – about another 1-2 minutes.
+5. Let cook undisturbed for about two minutes and then flip/stir and cook until a nice char is achieved - about another 1-2 minutes.

 6. Top with butter and stir to incorporate.
 Add additional ingredients at this time (like bacon, yum).

-7. Serve hot, garnished with bacon bits, chives or cilantro if desired.
+7. Serve hot, garnished with crispy bacon bits, fresh chives or cilantro if desired.

 white bowl with charred corn sitting on a plate.